Dr Megan Ferguson

 In 2012, Megan was awarded a National Health and Medical Research Council Postgraduate Scholarship.
-Her research interests are in supporting local decision-makers in the use of evidence and civic participation in policy development with a focus on improving food security and the food environment.
+Her research interests are in supporting local decision-makers in the use of evidence and in policy and practice, with a focus on improving food security and the food environment.

 - A framework to inform food-related policy in remote Indigenous Australia

 - Stores healthy options project in remote Indigenous communities (SHOP@RIC)

 - Good food systems

 - RIST keeping track of healthy foods enhancement project

 - Fehring, E., Ferguson, M., Brown, C., Murtha, K., Laws.
 C., Cuthbert, K., ...
 Brimblecombe, J. (2019).
 Supporting healthy drink choices in remote Aboriginal and Torres Strait Islander communities: a community-led supportive environment approach.
 Australian and New Zealand Journal of Public Health. doi:10.1111/1753-6405.12950.

 - Brimblecombe, J., Ferguson, M., McMahon, E., Peeters, A., Miles, E., ...
 Mah, C. (2019).
 Reducing retail merchandising of discretionary food and beverages in remote indigenous community stores: protocol for a randomized controlled trial.
 JMIR Research Protocols, 8(3). doi: e12646. doi:10.2196/12646.

 - Ferguson, M., O'Dea, K., Altman, J., Moodie, M. and Brimblecombe, J. (2018).
 Health-promoting food pricing policies and decision-making in very remote Aboriginal and Torres Strait Islander community stores in Australia.
 International Journal of Environmental Research and Public Health, 15(12). doi:10.3390/ijerph15122908.